respectYourNeighbour/GMAN_Boilerplate/README.md

-## A Node-MongoDB-Angular-Grunt and more-starter-kit
+## A Node-MongoDB-Angular-Grunt and more...-starter-kit
 A starting kit app that's using Node-MongoDB-Angular-Grunt and more...

 **[I. Description of configuration root of files](#bowerrc)**